LauraRuis/groundedSCAN/README.md

 ## TL;DR
 The data used in the grounded SCAN paper can be found in the folder `data` of this repository.
 This data can be used to train models with [the multi-modal baseline from the paper](https://github.com/LauraRuis/multimodal_seq2seq_gSCAN).

-Random data examples (more at bottom of this file):
+Some data examples (more at bottom of this file):

 ![Random Example](https://raw.githubusercontent.com/LauraRuis/groundedSCAN/master/documentation/movie.gif?token=AGNMPFCZAXAM4TH77MS73A26KJ4GW)
 ![while zigzagging](https://raw.githubusercontent.com/LauraRuis/groundedSCAN/master/documentation/examples_per_adverb/While%20zigzagging/movie.gif?token=AGNMPFFIRPB6MA6U6AHLM2C6KJ3X2)